nizans/graphology-web-project/README.md

 > Note that authentication will not work as intended as it uses a secured cookie.
 > Therefore it will work only on HTTPS servers.

-<ins>Alternative:</ins> build the app and server from the node server instead of React development server.
+<ins>Alternative:</ins> build the app and serve it from the node server instead of React development server.

 Run in root folder: